miguelmota/javascript-design-patterns/README.md

 # Strategy

-The Strategy pattern selects functionality at runtime depending on context.
+The Strategy pattern selects functionality at runtime depending on the context.

 ```javascript
 var validator = {